 • Official transcript

-Application materials should be submitted by email or US mail to the program director.
+Application materials should be submitted by email or U.S. mail to program faculty.

 International students and permanent residents should contact P-SHORResidencyandAdministrativeSupport@rx.umaryland.edu before applying.

-Fellows who are accepted to this program will be required to come to Baltimore in advance of the July 1st start date for campus orientation; these orientation dates are not known until mid-Spring.
+Fellows who are accepted to this program will be required to come to Baltimore in advance of the July 1 start date for campus orientation; these orientation dates are not known until mid-spring.
 These sessions are typically offered on select Mondays in May and June.

 Baltimore, MD 21201